 toying with the singularity

-Introduction to the draft of a chapter for The Internet of Toys, edited by Giovanna Mascheroni and Donell Holloway, out soon-ish with Palgrave…
+I’ve added a draft of ‘Toying with the singularity’ to the Publications page – a chapter for The Internet of Toys, edited by Giovanna Mascheroni and Donell Holloway, out soon-ish with Palgrave.
+Here’s an early version of the introduction:

 Eight Year 5 children sit around a large table in a primary school classroom.
 Asked to draw and talk about their experience of and ideas about robots, they talk excitedly: